githubscientist/react-fsd61wde/README.md

 - You are working on a project where you need to create a multi-page application using React.
 - You need to implement routing in your application to navigate between different pages.

+# React- Day -7: Revision & Doubt Clarification

+## Contents:

+[ ] Working with array lists.
+[ ] useState and useEffect - usage and examples in react.dev
+[ ] Other commonly used hooks.
+[ ] Custom hooks
+[ ] Provide mini-tasks to practice on day4 and day5 - class components and hooks (useState and useEffect), passing data from child to parent component, lifting the state up.
+[ ] URL params in react-router-dom.
+[ ] React router dom - revise
+[?]
+Session task on the admin dashboard.